Akademi Fantasia season 11

 The eleventh season of Akademi Fantasia, also branded as AF2014, premiered on 1 September 2014 and concluded on 9 November 2014 on the Astro Ria television channel.
 Ramli M.S. and Raja Azura joined the judging panel.

 On 7 September 2014, during the opening of first concert, Hattan was revealed to be Principal for this season.
 Zizan Razak returned as a host and at the end of first concert, Faizal Ismail was announced as a co-host., while Jihan Musa was announced as host for Diari Akademi Fantasia.

 On 9 November 2014, Mhd Firman Bansir was announced as the season's winner, making the second winner from Tawau, Sabah, defeating Mohd Razman Abd Aziz.
+Twelve students competed in the season.
+Auditions were held in four cities in June 2014.

 Auditions

 Auditions were held in the following cities: